-The University of Akron Wayne College employs two full-time police officers.
-The police officers are commissioned by the State of Ohio with full law enforcement authority including powers of arrest.
+The University of Akron Wayne College employs full-time police officers, who are commissioned by the State of Ohio with full law enforcement authority, including powers of arrest.

 The police officers enforce all state laws and the rules and regulations governing The University of Akron.
 The police officers are also responsible for public safety services such as crime reports, traffic accidents, parking complaints, and other incidents requiring police assistance.